works123/GARCH-Modeling-Using-GTBank-Monthly-Close-Share-Price/README.md

 # Investigating GARCH-Modeling - monthly loan_to_deposit ratio, monthly 91 day treasury bill data, GTBank share price
 This is a repository to enable me investigate using GARCH modeling.
 I investigated the following time series
 a.
-Nigerian Deposit Money Bank loan-to-deposit time series (DMB_data)
+Nigerian Deposit Money Bank loan-to-deposit time series (DMB_data.csv)
 b.
-Nigerian 91 day treasury bill monthly  rate time series (tb91_data)
+Nigerian 91 day treasury bill monthly  rate time series (tb_primelending.csv)
 c.
-GTBank (Nigerian Bank) monthly closing share price time series (gtbank data)
+GTBank (a Nigerian Money Bank) monthly closing share price time series (GTB_daily_price.csv)

 While I adequately modelled  the DMB_data and tb91_data using ARIMA modeling, modeling the share price (gtb_data) was a different challenge.
 I attempted modeling it in ARIMA and GARCH but still see alot of opportunity to effectively model the stock time series.